dtcenter/MET/met/docs/Users_Guide/reformat_grid.rst

 Each NetCDF file generated by the Pcp-Combine tool contains the dimensions and variables shown in the following two tables.

-.. list-table:: Table 5.1 NetCDF file dimensions for pcp_combine output.
+.. list-table:: NetCDF file dimensions for pcp_combine output.
   :widths: auto
   :header-rows: 2